 The Blue Tetra is a beautiful fish, and it has become one of the most popular types of tetra species due to its stunning appearance.
 They are also known as Boehlkea fredcochui.
 They are initially from South America, found in the Orinoco River basin of Venezuela and Colombia.

-The Blue Tetra's body is slim and slender, with black markings on its side, which resembles a stripe- making it one of the unique tetra species.
+The Blue Tetra’s body is slim and slender, with black markings on its side, resembling a stripe- making it a unique tetra species.
 They have darker coloring around their gills, which adds to their distinctive look.

 A 10-gallon fish tank with the substrate at the bottom of the tank for them to make their home.
 Provide your Blue Tetra with plants inside of the tank.
 They prefer bushes and shrubs over tall grass type of aquarium decorations.

-The minimum temperature you should keep your Blue Tetra is around 72°F with a maximum temperature of 79.6°F.
+It would be best to keep your Blue Tetra minimum temperature around 72°F with a maximum temperature of 79.6°F.

 The water pH level you want for your Blue Tetra is between 6.0 and 8.0.
 The specific gravity rating should be 1.002 to 1.005 to provide them with the right type of environment to live in.